orangespaceman/training-notes/php.md

  - Sanitise input variables
  - Protect against SQL injection
  - Protect passwords
- - Improve session management

 Remove any unwanted or potentially harmful content before processing the information

- - Coutent output content to the browser
+ - Content output to the browser
  - Content added by a user into a form
  - Parameters used to create SQL queries
  - Content saved to a database